Skilled Worker Visa Points Guide 2025

 IN THIS SECTION

-The Skilled Worker visa is the primary immigration route for overseas nationals looking to come to the UK to undertake skilled work.
+The Skilled Worker visa is the primary immigration route for overseas nationals to come to the UK to undertake skilled work.
 While the route offers UK employers access to the global pool of talent, strict eligibility criteria apply.
 This includes the requirement for the applicant to attain a certain number of Skilled Worker visa points to be eligible for skilled worker sponsorship.

 In this guide, we explain what is required to obtain the necessary visa points as a skilled worker, as well as the additional ‘non-points’ requirements which also have to be met by applicants.

-What are the Skilled Worker visa points?
+Section A: What are Skilled Worker visa points?

 In the context of the Skilled Worker route, this is a sponsored immigration route on which the applicant must first have the offer of a job from a UK licensed sponsor that meets the minimum skill and salary requirements.
 The visa applicant must score mandatory points for their sponsorship, job offer and English language skills.
-Additionally, they will need to score tradeable points for their salary and other attributes.
+They also need to score tradeable points for their salary and other attributes.
 In some cases, typically when it comes to entry clearance applications, applicants must also satisfy certain non-points requirements regarding available funds, as well as tuberculosis testing and criminal record checks.

 The points requirement for visa applicants on the Skilled Worker route are set out under Appendix Skilled Worker of the UK’s Immigration Rules.
 This also sets out the various other criteria required to qualify for a Skilled Worker visa, including the non-points requirements.
 An applicant must score a total of 70 points and meet any other applicable criteria.

-Mandatory Skilled Worker visa points
+Section B: Mandatory Skilled Worker visa points

 When it comes to the mandatory requirements, an applicant must score a total of 50 points.
 Below we look at how these mandatory Skilled Worker visa points are broken down:

-Sponsorship (20 points)
+1. Sponsorship (20 points)

 An applicant on the Skilled Worker route must earn 20 mandatory points for ‘sponsorship’.
 This means that the employer must be licensed by the UK Home Office to able to sponsor this category of workers, and to be able to assign their proposed new recruit a valid Certificate of Sponsorship (CoS) to enable that worker to apply for their visa.